oven-sh/bun/README.md

 ## Using bun.js - a new JavaScript runtime environment

-bun.js focuses on performance, developer experience and compatibility with the JavaScript ecosystem.
+bun.js focuses on performance, developer experience, and compatibility with the JavaScript ecosystem.

 ```ts
 // http.ts